Hanger Hall Mission Statement

 Hanger Hall is committed to making itself available to the widest and most diverse population possible.
 With that in mind, we do our best to keep tuition down.
 However, in order to attract and maintain excellent teachers, we must keep our salaries competitive in the independent school market.

-Fees ($750) include activity fee, class trips and Camp Kick-off.
+Fees include activity fee, class trips and Camp Kick-off and they are included with the tuition.
 Additional family costs may run approximately $300 for uniforms, supplies, and personal items.

 OUTSTANDING BALANCE POLICY

 Parents are required to enroll in Smart Tuition to manage their tuition payments.
 If parents pay-in-full before June 1st of the next academic year they will not be required to enroll in Smart Tuition.
 If at any point during the year your circumstances change and you need to make payment arrangements Catherine McClain, Head of School, to make arrangements.
 Any unpaid balances at the end of the school year will be turned over to a collection agency.